 #4 Pour Hot Water

-The next step will depend on if you have an [X] or [XF] model.
+The next step will depend on whether you have an [X] or [XF] model.
 If you have an [XF], fill the chamber to the top with hot water and wait for your coffee to complete brewing.
-If you have an [X], you will need to keep track of how much water you add, as to not under or over pour.
+If you have an [X], you will need to keep track of how much water you add so that you do not under or overpour.
 You are aiming for 10 ounces of brewed coffee.

 #5 Remove and Enjoy